 While we will be implementing more comprehensive user verification measures, users may also anticipate quicker and smoother verification processes, due to our adoption of automated softwares.

-As one of Singapore’s most trusted and renowned blockchain wallet platforms, we are excited to embark on this journey– together with the wider Blockchain and Fintech marketplace–to enable more accountability in the local market and continue our services of accelerating access to Bitcoin, cryptocurrencies and blockchain, for all Singaporeans.
+As one of Singapore’s most trusted and renowned Cryptocurrency & Digital Payment Token (DPT) wallet platforms, we are excited to embark on this journey– together with the wider Blockchain and Fintech marketplace–to enable more accountability in the local market and continue our services of accelerating access to Bitcoin, cryptocurrencies and blockchain, for all Singaporeans.

 👀Remember to visit our blog for the latest updates, or